Jaymon/chef-cookbooks/uwsgi/README.md

 string -- the full path to the `uwsgi` binary.

-### server
+### config

-hash -- any common configuration you want all the individual `server` keys to share.
-This has the same structure as the `server` hash in the individual server configuration dicts.
+hash -- any common configuration you want all the individual `servers` keys to share.
+This has the same structure as the `config` hash in the individual server configuration dicts.

 ### servers

-hash -- the keys are the server names, the value is a hash that can have two keys: `environ` and `server` which can contain custom values for this server.
+hash -- the keys are the server names, the value is a hash that can have two keys: `environ` and `config` which can contain custom values for this server.

-#### server
+#### config

 the key/values for the different uWSGI settings you want to use.

     "servers" => {
       "uwsgi1" => {
         "environ" => "/path/to/environ/file/for/server1",
-        "server" => {
+        "config" => {
           "http" => ":9001",
           "processes" => 1,
           "chdir" => "/some/path1",